Tea Ugrin

-Tea Ugrin (born 12 June 1998 in Trieste) is an Italian artistic gymnast.
+Tea Ugrin (born 12 June 1998) is a Slovenian artistic gymnast from Italy.
 She is the 2013 and 2015 Italian all-around champion.
 She was a member of the silver medal winning team at the 2012 Junior European Championships, and she competed at the 2015 European Games and the 2015 World Championships.

-Career
+Gymnastics career

 Junior

 Ugrin made her international debut at the City of Jesolo Trophy where the junior Italian team won the silver medal behind the United States.
 She was selected to compete at the 2012 Junior European Championships alongside Elisa Meneghini, Enus Mariani, Lara Mori, and Alessia Leolini.
-They won the silver medal behind the Russian team.
-Ugrin tied for fourth place in the balance beam event final with Russian Evgenia Shelgunova.
+They won the silver medal behind the Russian team, and individually, Ugrin tied for fourth place in the balance beam event final with Russian Evgenia Shelgunova.

 At the 2013 City of Jesolo Trophy, the junior Italian team won the gold medal.
 Ugrin placed fourth in the all-around and on the balance beam.
 Then at the 2013 Italian Championships, Ugrin won the all-around, even beating the senior-level Italian gymnasts.
 She also won the gold medal on floor exercise and the bronze medal on the balance beam, and she placed fourth on the uneven bars.
 She was then selected to compete at the 2013 European Youth Summer Olympic Festival with Martina Rizzelli and Lara Mori, and they placed fifth in the team competition.
 Ugrin finished tenth in the all-around final and seventh in the floor exercise final.
 She won the bronze medal in the uneven bars final behind her teammate Rizzelli and France's Louise Vanhille.